Anomalies in mirror symmetry enriched topological orders: Mirror symmetry enriched topological phase

 Next, we consider the anomaly-free cases.
 The inequivalent solutions $U_{\bM}(a_A)$ distinguish different symmetric gapped boundaries.
 Furthermore, the classification group associated with the solution $U_{\bM}(a_A)$ is

 Due to the particularity of mirror symmetry, we have

-which is consistent with results of Ref.\cite{qi2019folding}.
-The classification group of boundary $U$-symbols corresponds to classification group of symmetry fractionalization in on-site SET orders exactly.
+which is consistent with the results of Ref.~\cite{qi2019folding}.
+The classification group of boundary $U$-symbols corresponds to the classification group of symmetry fractionalization in on-site SET orders exactly.
 As a result, we claim that the boundary $U$-symbols characterize the symmetry fractionalization for mirror SET orders.

-Next, we study potential t'Hooft anomaly which can be cancelled out by sticking to a nontrivial $\mathbb{Z}_2$-SPT along the boundary.
-On the symmetric boundary, we consider a defect $x_{\bM}$ which belongs to a $\bM$-local module of algebra $A$\cite{bischoff2019spontaneous}.
-As a result, it implies that the defect $x_{\bM}$ should satisfy the associated $\bM$-local condition illustrated in Figure.\ref{f3}.
+Next, we study the potential t'Hooft anomaly which can be canceled out by sticking to a nontrivial $\mathbb{Z}_2$-SPT along the boundary.
+On the symmetric boundary, we consider a defect $x_{\bM}$ that belongs to a $\bM$-local module of algebra $A$~\cite{bischoff2019spontaneous}.
+As a result, it implies that the defect $x_{\bM}$ should satisfy the associated $\bM$-local condition illustrated in Fig.~\ref{f3}.

-That is
+That is,

-where $\mu$-symbols are defined by module actions of the $\bM$-local module\cite{bischoff2019spontaneous}.
-From a physical perspective, it implies that the defect $x_{\bM}$, referred to as unconfined, can cross the symmetric gapped boundary to become $\mathbb{Z}^{\bM}_2$-defect of $\mathbb{Z}^{\bM}_2$ SPT order denoted to $M$.
+where $\mu$-symbols are defined by module actions of the $\bM$-local module~\cite{bischoff2019spontaneous}.
+From a physical perspective, it implies that the defect $x_{\bM}$, referred to as unconfined, can cross the symmetric gapped boundary to become a $\mathbb{Z}^{\bM}_2$-defect of $\mathbb{Z}^{\bM}_2$ SPT order denoted as $M$.
 Therefore, we have

-For symmetry defects, there is a Heptagon consistency equation\cite{barkeshli2019symmetry}.
-We write down the nontrivial one in the $\mathbb{Z}^{\bM}_2$ SPT order.
+For symmetry defects, there is a Heptagon consistency equation~\cite{barkeshli2019symmetry}.
+We write down the nontrivial one in the $\mathbb{Z}^{\bM}_2$ SPT order,

-where we choose a gauge to leave $\eta_{M}(\bg, \bh)=1$ and denote trivial anyon to ${\bm{1}}$.
-Besides, we have ribbon property of $R$-symbols.
+where we choose a gauge to leave $\eta_{M}(\bg, \bh)=1$ and denote trivial anyon as ${\bm{1}}$.
+Besides, we have a ribbon property of $R$-symbols,

 It follows that